G-H4wke/100-Days-of-Code-Python/README.md

 all learn as programmers.

 This combined with some My SQL made up for the practice today.
 Day 6 will prove interesting!

+---

+## Day 6 - Rock, Paper, Scissors!

+Day 6 culminated in our Rock, Paper, Scissors project which took all of the skills from the previous challenges and practice sessions into one.

+We had lists, nested loops, offset and the good old print statement.

+We also took random to another level by completing a challenge called Bankers Roulette

+### Bankers what now?
+Bankers roulette is where people would sit around a table and grab a meal, for instance.
+Once the meal is completed, all the members of the party would put their bank cards in a bowl.

+One card will be picked out at random to pay for the entire meal!
+This challenge was to take a list of names, and randomly pick out a name from that list (all without using the choice() method).

+### What did you learn?
+The most important thing I learnt within these sessions is that there is more than one way to complete a task, and it is okay to write something, and refactor it later.

+To this day, in my coding career, I've still liked to complete everything perfect first time.

+It is getting a lot easier now to "relax" and simply iterate over my code bit by bit.

+A little day by day is all you really need!

+---

+## Day 7 — Over and Over

+Today was a small amount of practice that only consisted of learning about loops.

+Loops are a fundamental part of programming and are seen everywhere.
+Whilst today was a light touch in my practice, as mentioned yesterday, a little is better every day.

+### Committing every day can be a challenge.

+It can, but what is important is if you keep learning, however, little you can that day, each and every day thereafter will be easier to grab various concepts, and you can learn more in a short space of time.

+With that, I also added another challenge to day 7 that I finished off to round off a successful day.